DIY Touring: How To Plan A Music Tour And Make ItHappen

 It’s no coincidence that most musicians list touring as their favourite part of the job.
 Touring allows you to show off the music you’ve been working hard on.
 On top of that, you get to connect with your fans – and maybe gain a few new ones!
-Now, let’s look at what it takes to make a music tour happen.
+Now, let’s look at how to plan a music tour and what it takes to make a music tour happen.

 What Are Tours?